AITA for eating a coworkers labeled lunch? The office fridge dilemma

 Comment from u/gamer_girl007

-Dr. Susan David, a psychologist specializing in emotional agility, points out that our emotional responses to situations like this often stem from underlying stress or hunger.
-She notes that understanding our triggers can lead to better decision-making.
+Our emotional responses to situations like this often stem from underlying stress or hunger.
+Understanding our triggers can lead to better decision-making.

 In situations of hunger, it’s crucial to develop strategies to manage cravings.
 Having backup snacks at your desk or using a meal-prepping strategy can prevent moments of desperation.
 By planning ahead, individuals can avoid compromising their values and respect for coworkers in the future.